hrutiknaik11/VIP-AINE-AI/README.md

 ## Limitations

 1. Potential Limitations of the Dataset <br>
 Limited Diversity in Email Content: The dataset might not encompass the full spectrum of phishing emails, such as those with different linguistic styles, formatting, or emerging phishing techniques.
-This could lead to models being less effective against novel or less common phishing attempts.
+This could lead to models being less effective against novel or less common phishing attempts.<br>
-Time-Bound Data: If the dataset primarily consists of emails from a specific period, it may not capture the evolving nature of phishing attacks, rendering the model less adaptive to newer threats.
+Time-Bound Data: If the dataset primarily consists of emails from a specific period, it may not capture the evolving nature of phishing attacks, rendering the model less adaptive to newer threats.<br>
-Size and Depth of Dataset: The depth (detailed features of each email) and the size of the dataset could limit the model's ability to learn complex patterns effectively, potentially impacting its generalization capabilities.
+Size and Depth of Dataset: The depth (detailed features of each email) and the size of the dataset could limit the model's ability to learn complex patterns effectively, potentially impacting its generalization capabilities.<br>
 2. Biases in the Dataset  <br>
-Sampling Bias: If the dataset is sourced from a particular email provider or user demographic, it might not represent the wide variety of phishing attacks targeting different groups.
+Sampling Bias: If the dataset is sourced from a particular email provider or user demographic, it might not represent the wide variety of phishing attacks targeting different groups.<br>
 Label Bias: The accuracy of the labels (phishing or not phishing) is crucial.
-If the labeling process was flawed or biased (e.g., some benign emails wrongly labeled as phishing), the models would learn from incorrect examples, leading to poorer performance in real-world scenarios.
+If the labeling process was flawed or biased (e.g., some benign emails wrongly labeled as phishing), the models would learn from incorrect examples, leading to poorer performance in real-world scenarios.<br>
-Preprocessing and Augmentation Effects: The preprocessing steps (like removing punctuation, numbers, hyperlinks) and text augmentation could inadvertently filter out or alter critical features of phishing emails, leading to a potential bias in how the models interpret and learn from the data.
+Preprocessing and Augmentation Effects: The preprocessing steps (like removing punctuation, numbers, hyperlinks) and text augmentation could inadvertently filter out or alter critical features of phishing emails, leading to a potential bias in how the models interpret and learn from the data.<br>
 3. Impact of Limitations and Biases on Analysis Results  <br>
-Model Performance and Reliability: The limitations and biases mentioned can lead to a decrease in model performance, especially in real-world scenarios where phishing attacks may not align perfectly with the dataset's characteristics.
+Model Performance and Reliability: The limitations and biases mentioned can lead to a decrease in model performance, especially in real-world scenarios where phishing attacks may not align perfectly with the dataset's characteristics.<br>
 False Positives/Negatives: Biases in the dataset could lead to higher false positives or negatives.
-For instance, if the dataset lacks variety, the model might fail to identify phishing emails that deviate from the dataset's norm.
+For instance, if the dataset lacks variety, the model might fail to identify phishing emails that deviate from the dataset's norm.<br>
 Generalization and Adaptability: The model's ability to generalize and adapt to new, unseen phishing threats might be compromised due to the dataset's limitations.
-This could result in a need for frequent retraining or updates to maintain efficacy
+This could result in a need for frequent retraining or updates to maintain efficacy<br>